open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

 2. **Vendor:**
   - **Value Proposition:**
-    - By publishing their own semantic convention registry, vendors make it easier for their customers to discover and effectively use custom signals specific to their products.
+    - By publishing their own registry, vendors make it easier for their customers to discover and effectively use custom signals specific to their products.
     - Vendors can reuse common signals defined by OTEL, ensuring consistency in customer experiences.
 This strategy enhances the interoperability of their products within the larger observability ecosystem.